net-lisias-ksp/AviationLights/README.md

 #### Light Color

 The light color values default to a white navigation light.
-However, the config file allows other settings to be used for pre-configured lights, such as AL 3.x style Aviation Lights.
-When `Tweakable` = `true`, the color may be changed using the
-Color Preset control in the part menu, and the Intensity and Range may be changed with the Type Preset control.
+The color fields allow a part creator to set up a light for a specific purpose by defining the color, intensity, and range of the light.
+When `Tweakable = true`, the color may be changed using the Color Preset control in the part menu, and the Intensity and Range may be changed with the Type Preset control.
 In addition, the color, intensity, and range may be edited directly by enabling Advanced Tweakables.

 * **Color**: The RGB color of the light.
 Valid values are from 0 to 1 for each channel.
 * **Intensity**: The intensity of the light.
 Brighter lights should use larger values.
 Valid numbers range from 0 to 8.
 Nav lights use 0.5.
 Energy consumption is affected by Intensity.
 * **Range**: The range of the light, in meters.
+This setting controls how far from the light any illumination is projected.
+Objects outside this range are not illuminated by the light.

 #### Flash Timing

-The default flash timing pattern is for a navigation light.
+The default flash timing values are for a navigation light.
 Flash timing is one component of the Type Preset when `Tweakable` = `true`, which means that custom timings may be overridden in the Editor.
 If the custom timing does not also have a type preset defined for it, it will not be possible for a player to restore custom timing on a light without removing it and attaching a new one.
 All times are measured in seconds.

 * **Interval**: How long the light stays on or stays off when it is in Interval mode.
 * **FlashOn**: How long the light stays on in Flash mode or Double Flash mode, and how long it stays off between the two flashes in Double Flash mode.
-* **FlashOff**: How long the light stays off in Flash mode or Double Flash mode.
+* **FlashOff**: How long the light stays off in Flash mode or after the second flash in Double Flash mode.

 #### Resources